Mesh-Informed Reduced Order Models for Aneurysm Rupture Risk Prediction: Introduction

 For instance, Pegolotti et al. \citep{pegolotti2024learning} utilized MeshGraphNets to predict pressure and flow rates at vessel centerline nodes within a 1D model.
 Similarly, Suk et al. \citep{suk2021equivariant} employed equivariant GNNs on CFD-derived meshes to predict WSS on the surface of single arteries.
 Their methodology, however, had limitations: the dataset splitting over training and test sets does not reflect any physics- or geometry-based criterion, they did not predict WSS on completely unseen arteries, did not evaluate WSS over time, and did not focus on aneurysms specifically.
-Furthermore, they primarily used typical machine learning metrics rather than assessing clinically relevant indices such as the OSI.
+Furthermore, they primarily focused on typical machine learning metrics to evaluate the quality of the model training, rather than assessing clinically relevant indices such as the OSI.
 Finally, Suk et al. \citep{suk2023se} used GNNs as an efficient black-box surrogate model to estimate 3D velocity fields in the artery lumen.

 The present study aims to address these gaps by applying advanced GNN methodologies to predict hemodynamic parameters in aneurysms, with a particular focus on the deformation and growth of the aneurysm sac.
 By leveraging these computational tools, we aim to enhance the understanding and treatment of this critical cardiovascular condition.
 Specifically, this study will focus on: